pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 3. Select your **Kafka Version**.
 If you do not know that, use Kafka V2.
 4. Select a desired **Compression** type for the data in this changefeed.
 5. Enable the **TLS Encryption** option if your Kafka has enabled TLS encryption and you want to use TLS encryption for the Kafka connection.
-6. Click **Validate Connection and Next** to test the network connection, if all is well it will go to the next page.
+6. Click **Validate Connection and Next** to test the network connection.
+If the test is successful, you will be directed to the next page.

-If you select **Private Link** or **Private Service Connect** as the network connectivity method, you need to perform the following extra steps.
+If you select **Private Link** or **Private Service Connect** as the network connectivity method, follow these additional steps:

-1. After you click the button, TiDB Cloud creates the endpoint for **Private Link** or **Private Service Connect**.
-It might take several minutes.
+1. After clicking the button, TiDB Cloud creates the endpoint for **Private Link** or **Private Service Connect**, which might take several minutes.
-2. After the endpoint is created, you need to log in the cloud vendor console and accept the connection request.
+2. Once the endpoint is created, log in to your cloud provider console and accept the connection request.
-3. Go back to the [TiDB Cloud console](https://tidbcloud.com) to confirm that you have already accepted the connection request.
-TiDB Cloud will test the connection and navigate to the next page if everything works.
+3. Return to the [TiDB Cloud console](https://tidbcloud.com) to confirm that you have accepted the connection request.
+TiDB Cloud will test the connection and proceed to the next page if the test is successful.

 ## Step 3.
 Set the changefeed